-All awards will be monitored for progress by the IU Health Grants Development & Administration Office as required by the grant agreement.
+All awards will be monitored for progress by the IU Health Grants Development & Administration Office and CTSI as required by the grant agreement which will be constructed after notification of award.
 All reports must be submitted by the required deadlines.

-Semiannual progress reports should include the project status by updating the project milestone/project timeline charts (please see Project Schedule on the application form) to reflect completed tasks along with documentations of external grant submissions/awards, Intellectual Property (IP), peer reviewed publications, and/or presentations arising from the supported research.
-The milestone is crucial to tracking and monitoring your grant project and must be updated from the original submission and submitted with your semiannual progress report.
+Annual progress reports should include the project status by updating the project milestone/project timeline charts (please see Project Schedule on the application form) to reflect completed tasks along with documentations of external grant submissions/awards, Intellectual Property (IP), peer reviewed publications, and/or presentations arising from the supported research.
+The milestone is crucial to tracking and monitoring your grant project and must be updated from the original submission and submitted with your annual progress report.
 Project support and budget management discussions will occur if applicable.
-Semiannual follow-up reports upon request for up to three years after the project ends, including, but not limited to the following data:
+Annual follow-up reports upon request for up to five years after the project ends, including, but not limited to the following data:

-- External grant submissions and awards arising from the supported research i. - Intellectual property arising from the supported research including disclosures ii. or patents filed - Publications arising from the supported research and education project iii. - Additional impacts of the award on your research and the collaboration iv.
+- External grant submissions and awards arising from the supported research i. - ii.
+Intellectual property arising from the supported research including disclosures or patents filed - Publications arising from the supported research and education project iii. - Additional impacts of the award on your research and the collaboration iv.